BenjaminHamon/JobOrchestra/documentation/data_model.md

 * identifier: the unique string key used to identify the user
 * display_name: the full name displayed in user interfaces
 * roles: the list of roles attributed to the user, which define their authorizations
-* is_enabled: the boolean indicating the user is enabled or not, a disabled user has the same authorizations as an anonymous user
+* is_enabled: the boolean indicating if the user is enabled or not, a disabled user has minimal authorizations
 * creation_date: the UTC date at which the user was created
 * update_date: the UTC date at which the user was updated last